jergagon1/jergagon1.github.io/_posts/2015-01-18-ruby-hashes-vs-js-objects.markdown

 categories: technical
 tags: ruby hash javascript object
 ---
-This week at DevBootcamp, we started working with JavaScript.
-It's an adjustment switching from Ruby to JavaScript and it brings up some interesting comparisons between the languages.
+When you frequently work several different coding languages, you begin to notice interesting comparisons between the languages.

 One interesting comparison can be drawn between a Ruby hash and a JavaScript object.
 Let's take a look at the examples of each: